General Electric J85: Design and development

 The most advanced variant in the J85 series is the J85-21 model designed specifically for the F-5E/F during its development process.

 The J85-21 design replaces AM 355 chromium nickel molybdenum stainless steel alloy, used by previous J85 models for compressor rotors and blades, with a titanium alloy.
 Its inlet diameter was increased from 17.7 in to 20.8 in, and it included an added stage ahead of the base 8-stage compressor for a total of 9 stages.
 Its multiple disk rotors were replaced with a single-spool rotor, thus improving dry thrust to 3,600 lb-f and wet thrust to 5,000 lb-f while reducing mechanical complexity along with the weight gain of the J85-21 model.

 More than 12,000 J85 engines had been built by the time production ended in 1988.

 Iranian reverse engineering

 The Iranian Ministry of Defense constructed a new engine based on the General Electric J85-GE-21B named "OWJ" and presented it at a defense exhibition on 22 August 2016.

+The Owj engine has been used in several Iranian products like Kowsar, Saeghe and Azarakhsh fighter jets or Yasin training jet.

 Variants

+Thrust given in foot-pounds (lbf) and kilonewtons (kN).